Stephen Gately: Early life

-Music career
+Career

 Boyzone

 Gately joined Boyzone upon their formation in 1993.
 The group became known in Ireland after an infamous appearance on The Late Late Show that year, which presenter Gay Byrne dismissed—although he later concluded: "They certainly had the last laugh on us".
 Boyzone's first success outside Ireland was when the song "Love Me for a Reason" reached number two in the UK Singles Chart in 1995.
 The group split suddenly following a string of performances in Dublin's Point Theatre in 2000.
 By the time Boyzone originally rested the band, they had achieved six number ones on the UK Singles Chart.
 They were considered a major pop band of the 1990s and had a much publicised rivalry with UK boy band Take That, even selling more singles than them.
 Gately shared the majority of lead vocal work with Ronan Keating.

 A February appearance at the 2008 Meteor Awards relaunched the reformed Boyzone, with touring taking place throughout 2008.
 After his death, manager Louis Walsh described Gately as "the glue in Boyzone, he kept them all together".
 Keating informed the congregation at Gately's funeral that he had nicknames for them all; "the campest straight band in the world"—Rosaleen, Michaela, Kitty, Shanice and Stephanie.

 Solo career

 After success with Boyzone, the band decided in 2000 to move on to solo projects.
 Gately was the second, with his debut solo single, "New Beginning", released on 29 May 2000.
 The single reached number three in the UK charts.

 Two weeks later the album New Beginning was released and entered the charts.
 The album included twelve tracks including a version of the classic "Bright Eyes", which he recorded for the soundtrack to the TV version of Watership Down.
 He also voiced one of the characters in the series, Blackavar, which was created to look like him.
 His character only spoke for 3 episodes, before becoming a background character.

 The second single taken from the album was "I Believe".
 Released on 2 October 2000, this song also featured on the soundtrack to the film Billy Elliot.
 The single just missed the UK top ten, peaking at number eleven.
 He attended the premieres of the film both at the Edinburgh Film Festival and at the Empire, Leicester Square, along with the stars of the film, Julie Walters and Jamie Bell.
 In May 2001, Gately's third single, "Stay", was released and reached number thirteen in the UK chart.
-That month, with his single still in the charts, his record company Polydor dropped him from their label.
+That month, with his single still in the charts, his record company Polydor dropped him from the label.